m2lines/gz21_ocean_momentum/README.md

 allows for stochastic implementations in online models. *(See Guillaumin (2021) 2.3 for a more in-depth explanation and how to interpret the NN output.)*

+In the "testing" step, we test a trained model on an unseen region of data (the subset not used in the previous training step).

-## Repository layout
+### Repository layout
-* `src`: source code (both library functions and command-line scripts)
+* `src`: source code (both library functions and CLI scripts)
 * `tests`: pytest tests
 * `docs`: detailed project documentation, implementation notes
 * `examples`: CLI step configs, Jupyter notebooks for generating figures etc.

-## Architecture
-The model is written in Python, using PyTorch for the CNN.
-We provide 3 separate "steps", which are run using different commands and arguments:

-* data processing: downloads subset of CM2.6 dataset, computes forcings
-* model training: train model to predict forcing from (coarse) velocities
-* model testing: test trained model on unseen region of data (the subset not used in previous training step)

-For more details on each of the steps, see the [`docs`](docs/) directory.

 ## Installation
 ### Dependencies